wileylau/erofs/README.md

 - all images (especially system) must be the dir that the script is ran.

+### To-Do ###

+- Remove dependency of system file_contexts to build all images (we currently cat system filecontexts to the working file contexts to make the image resign properly)

 ### Credits and Thanks ###

 [Amack](https://github.com/amackpro)